themanyone/firstpage/README.md

 ## No More Bad Links

-**FirstPage** puts a pretty face on your existing content with menus that update themselves.
-Build the website just by uploading files.
+**FirstPage** indexes existing content with menus that update themselves.
+Build a website by uploading files.
 FirstPage scans for new, removed, or renamed files periodically, updating the menus using the document's existing meta tags.
 Update the server with proven content versioning systems like GIT or plain old uploads via FTP or server panel.
 There is no need to update the menu!

 ## Menus Update Themselves